o3de/o3de.org/content/docs/userguide/gems/builtin/graphics-scripting.md

 ---
-description: ' Use the Graphics Scripting gem to enable the &ALYlong; graphics features with scripting systems such as &script-canvas; and Lua. '
+description: ' Use the Graphics Scripting gem to enable the Amazon Lumberyard graphics features with scripting systems such as Script Canvas and Lua. '
 title: Graphics Scripting
 ---
 # Graphics Scripting {#gems-system-gem-graphics-scripting}